Vitamin B3 (Niacin)

 Niacin Supplement

 The American Heart Association (AHA) is strongly against using non-prescription dietary niacin supplements rather than prescribed niacin because it causes unpleasant side effects of flushing.
-Therefore, niacin supplemental only is used under the supervision of a medical professional.

 Toxicity of Vitamin B3

-Toxicity is rare when eating niacin-reached foods but can occur from long-term use of high-dose supplements.
+Toxicity is rare when eating niacin-reached foods but it can occur from long-term use of high-dose supplements.
 A reddened skin flush with itching or tingling on the face, arms, and chest is a common sign of high-dose supplementation.
 Flushing occurs mainly when taking high-dosage nicotinic acid supplements rather than nicotinamide.

 Vitamin B3 supplements typically come in an extended-release form of nicotinic acid with slower absorption.
 Therefore, it does not cause flushing.